-The Chief Executive, Deputy Chief Executive, Education Director and Executive Principal (SEND) have oversight of the policy and have the responsibility of recommending any necessary changes to the policy for the GAT Board to approve.
+The Principal or designated senior leader will line manage the SENCo, keep themselves fully up-to-date with working practise and ensure compliance.
+The Chief Executive, Education Director and Senior Education Adviser - Inclusion (Trust SENCo) have oversight of the policy and have the responsibility of recommending any necessary changes to the policy for the GAT Board to approve.